Table of Contents[Hide][Show]

 This park at the southern shore of the inlet is surrounded by palm trees.
 In addition to watching the surfers (see #6 above), DuBois Park has swimming areas, picnic facilities and the DuBois Pioneer home, built in 1898.
 It’s a fun way to get out of the sun for a few minutes and show your kids how frontier kids lived.

 This shopping, dining and entertainment mecca sits on the Intercoastal Waterway.
 It offers free music performances and kids yoga classes.

 Jupiter Beach Resort and Spa is the only oceanfront hotel in Jupiter.
 Needless to say, this makes it the BEST option for families.
 Besides beautiful beaches, the resort has plenty of great things to do.
 There’s a fun pool where fountains spray water and a sublime waterfall hot tub overlooking the ocean.

 Looking for more things to do?
 There’s a tennis and basketball court with complimentary equipment.
-Families with tweens and teens will also appreciate the brand new complimentary adult size beach cruisers.
-When Mom needs a time out, there’s a world class spa or just take a nap in one of their hammocks.
+Families with tweens and teens will also appreciate the complimentary adult size beach cruisers.
+When Mom needs a time out, there’s a world class spa or just take a nap in one of the hammocks on the beach.

-An uber from the West Palm Beach International Airport to Jupiter Beach Resort costs about $40.
+An Uber from the West Palm Beach International Airport to Jupiter Beach Resort costs about $40.
 Every attraction listed here, except for Busch Wildlife Center and Roger Dean Stadium, can easily be reached on a bike.
 No need to rent a car!
 Jupiter is bicycle-friendly, with wide bike lanes and wide sidewalks.

 Where’s your favorite place to take the kids in Florida?
 What are your favorite things to do in Jupiter?
 We’d like to know!